NickRamsey6/cs12dotnet8/PracticalApps/README.md

 ## Chapter 13 Building Websites Using ASP.NET Core Razor Pages

 ### Key Concepts
+* The foundations of web development using HTTP
+* How to build a simple website that returns static files
+* How to use ASP.NET Core Razor Pages with Entity Framework Core to create web pages that are dynamically generated from information in a database
+* How to configure the HTTP request and response pipeline, what the helper extension methods do and how you can add your own middleware that affects processing

 ### Common Build Actions for ASP.NET Core Project Files
 | Build Action | Description |